jayakiranyedla/focusflow-landing-page/README.md

 ## Project Overview

-FocusFlow is a frontend SaaS landing page built to demonstrate a clean, responsive product interface using vanilla web technologies.
+FocusFlow is a frontend SaaS landing page built using vanilla web technologies.

 The page includes a product dashboard preview, feature sections, workflow explanation, pricing cards, testimonial content, and a final call-to-action section.

-The design focuses on clear typography, spacing, responsive layouts, and subtle interactions rather than heavy animations or visual effects.
+The design focuses on clean typography, spacing, responsive layouts, and simple interactions rather than heavy animations or visual effects.

 ## Features